pulp/pulp_installer/roles/pulp-content/README.md

 Variables:
 ----------

-* `pulp_content_host`: Host and port where Pulp content app is served.
-Defaults to `localhost:24816`

-This variable will be set as the value of `CONTENT_HOST` config in `{{pulp_config_dir}}/settings.py` as the base path to build content URLs.

-Defaults to `localhost:24816`

 * `pulp_content_bind`: Interface and Port where Pulp Content `gunicorn` service will listen.

 This variable is the value used to render the `pulp-content-app.service.j2` template passing to the `--bind` parameter of the gunicorn service.

-Defaults to `0.0.0.0:24816`
+Defaults to `127.0.0.1:24816`

 Shared variables:
 -----------------